 have large vocabularies are the most academically successful people.
 Who wouldn't want that for their children?
 Right?

 We are going to take a look at the most successful vocabulary strategies that will skyrocket your child to success.
-Before we do that, let’s take a look at how children learn new words.
+Before we do that, let's take a look at how children learn new words from a vocabulary tutor.

 1. Incidental learning